bufbuild/protobuf-es/packages/typescript-compat/README.md

   transpilation issues only occur when emitting them.
 - We explicitly want to check libs.

+Newer versions of TypeScript ship stricter `tsc --init` defaults.
+For example, 5.9 enables `noUncheckedIndexedAccess` and `exactOptionalPropertyTypes`.
+Because we want compatibility tests to reflect the out-of-the-box experience, keep these flags on.
+If existing test sources don't satisfy a newly-stricter default, drop them from `include` (with a comment explaining why) rather than disabling the flag.

 #### Hoisting and the `test` script

 The `test` script runs `tsc`.
 For most compatibility packages, the pinned